 CAREER COACHING ACCOLADES

-Erik Chinander joins the Nebraska staff as the Huskers’ defensive coordinator after serving in the same role the past two seasons under Scott Frost at Central Florida.
+Erik Chinander is in his second season as Nebraska's defensive coordinator in 2019 and his fourth consecutive season in that role under Scott Frost.
 Recognized as one of the nation’s top assistant coaches with a nomination for the Broyles Award in 2016, Chinander has been on the staff of one FCS (Northern Iowa) and two FBS (Oregon) teams that have played in the national championship game.
-He has coached with Frost each of the last four seasons and for a total of nine seasons.
+Chinander boasts 10 seasons of experience, and he has coached with Frost each of the last five seasons, serving as Frost's defensive coordinator for the past four seasons.

 Chinander came to Lincoln after leading a dramatic defensive turnaround in his two seasons at UCF.
 Chinander inherited a Knight defense that had allowed 37.7 points per game in 2015 and two years later, UCF lowered that average to 25.3 points per game, allowing nearly two fewer touchdowns per game.
-When compared to the defense he inherited, Chinander helped UCF improve its national ranking in scoring defense by 65 spots in his two seasons.
+Chinander also helped UCF improve its national ranking in scoring defense by 65 spots in his two seasons.

 A trademark of Chinander’s UCF defense was creating takeaways.
 The Knights forced 58 turnovers in 26 games in Chinander’s two seasons, ranking second nationally in takeaways in 2017 and 18th in 2016.
 The 58 takeaways over the 2016 and 2017 seasons combined ranked third nationally, and UCF was one of only six teams to force 25 turnovers both seasons and one of just eight teams to rank in the top 20 nationally in takeaways in both 2016 and 2017.